 - Yes Bank

 8. Mobile Banking

-Mobile Banking is the best and most Popular Digital Payment mode in India because it is most convenient, easy to use and integrated with all the features what we need our day to day banking.
-You can find all the Digital Payments modes like IMPS, NEFT, RTGS, UPI, Bill Payments, etc at a single platform.
+Mobile Banking is the best and most Popular Digital Payment mode in India because it is most convenient, easy to use and integrated with all the features that we need our day to day banking.
+You can find all the Digital payment modes like IMPS, NEFT, RTGS, UPI, Bill Payments, etc at a single platform.
 Banks are also encouraging their customers to use mobile banking services because it not only helps to reduce the work pressure on Banks but also helps to create a Digital Payments ecosystem in India.

 You can find a comparative analysis of Top Mobile Banking Apps here

 This is mostly used by the Business Correspondence at Customer Service Points(CSP).
 You can withdraw money or deposit cash to your Aadhaar Linked Bank Account by just authenticating your fingerprint to the device.
 You can even transfer funds between any Bank’s Account only you need the Aadhaar to linked both the Account.